The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Odvodní komise (Draft commission) refers in this context to Landsturmmusterungskommision No. 1, a temporary body who were tasked with carrying out medical examinations of Landsturm recruits who in peace time had either been declared unfit for armed service (waffenunfähig) or had been dismissed from the armed forces after initially having started their military service (superarbitriert).
+refers in this context to Landsturmmusterungskommision No. 1, a temporary body that was tasked with carrying out medical examinations of Landsturm recruits who in peacetime had either been declared unfit for armed service (waffenunfähig) or had been dismissed from the armed forces after initially having started their military service (superarbitriert).

 The commission started the examinations on 1 October 1914 when those born from 1892 to 1894 were called in.
-Amongst this group more than half were deemed fit for service.
-From 16 November to 31 December it was the turn of those born from 1878 to 1890.
-Amongst this group far fewer were passed capable Tauglich, less than one third.
-This latter group is the most interesting for us as it was here Jaroslav Hašek fit in.
-Everything indicates that also Švejk belonged to this group and was thus born between 1878 and 1883.
-On 20 January 1915 it was announced that Austrian citizen who were passed fir for duty had to report at their Ergänzungskommando on 15 February.
+Among this group, more than half were deemed fit for service.
+From 16 November to 31 December, it was the turn of those born from 1878 to 1890.
+Among this group, far fewer were passed as capable, Tauglich, less than one-third.
+This latter group is the most interesting for us, as it was here that Jaroslav Hašek fitted in.
+Everything indicates that Švejk also belonged to this group and was thus born between 1878 and 1883.
+On 20 January 1915, it was announced that Austrian citizens who were passed fit for duty had to report at their Ergänzungskommando on 15 February.

 The examinations took place in the garden restaurant at Střelecký ostrov, on the southern part of the island.
-The restaurant was in 1914 a popular destination.
+The restaurant was a popular destination in 1914.

 Quote(s) from the novel